 More information about South Africa

 South Africa is one of the most diverse and interesting countries in the world.
 Tourists flock to South Africa for its natural beauty, wildlife and sunshine.
-South Africa’s immensely varied terrain supports a rich diversity of animals, birds, and plant-life and offers an incomparable range of experiences.
+South Africa’s immensely varied terrain supports a rich diversity of animals, birds, and plant-life, and offers an unforgettable range of experiences.